graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

 Order does not matter in arguments.
-Therefore both the following example are valid.
+Therefore both the following examples are valid.

 ```graphql example
 fragment multipleArgs on Arguments {